 If you experience issues with Half-Life: Alyx, try rebooting your PC and updating your graphic card drivers.
 Check and turn off any unnecessary background processes that could interfere with game performance, such as a DTP program.

-Help other gamer's and Leave your tips and comments in the comment box below.
+Help other gamer's and Leave your comments in the comment box below.